 |Lightweight pumice aggregate for craft-type precast concrete projects—including statuary, containers, pavers—where a smaller aggregate size is desirable.

-NOTE: the addition of pumice pozzolan (a microfine powder) will provide additional density and strength to cast concrete.
+NOTE: the addition of pumice pozzolan (a microfine powder) will provide additional density and strength to cast concrete as well as mitigate ASR.

 » Size/Grade: Lightweight Craft Aggregate (3/8 to 1/8-inch stones with some fines/sand)